 Have Irrigation Systems Caused a Health Hazard?

 Unfortunately, the simple answer here is "yes."
-Below are incidents which have been documented by the AWWA in their 2015 manual, or by other leaders in the industry.
+Below are incidents which have been documented by the AWWA in its 2015 manual, or by other leaders in the industry.

 - A cross-connection between an irrigation system and a culinary water system caused 13 families to get sick, some with Giardia.
 (AWWA CCCM, 2015)